justin-napolitano/turkish-kurdish-conflict/source/schema_tables.rst

 Definition
 ----------

-    Records the Year the event occurs.
+    Records the Year an event occurs.

 Data Type
 ---------